 A message left with Bausch & Lomb was not immediately returned Monday evening.

 The measure targets a program that has manufacturers yanking their products if retailers sell them at too steep a discount.

 The law's sponsor has said it fosters competition.
 Lawmakers in a number of states are considering similar legislation this year.

-The companies say the pricing policies are good for customers, but they've also been scrutinized by Congress, consumer advocates and others.
+The pricing policies have also been scrutinized by Congress, consumer advocates and others.